Way2CU/Caracal/docs/modules/backend/messages.markdown

 ```

 Properties:
-- `size` - Array containing new width and height for the window;
+- `size` - Array containing width and height for the window;
+- `content_size` - Array containing width and height of the window content;
-- `title` - Window title to set.
+- `title` - Window title.

 Response message:
 ```json